-FY2023 Business Plan Goals Create outstanding trip experiences for all users by connecting residents to more places, more often, in a safe and efficient environment.
-Enhance communities and lives by providing high quality multimodal mobility options for all service areas and users.
-Maintain assets in a State of Good Repair.
-Focus on implementing METRONext to expand and improve transportation system infrastructure, accelerating delivery whenever possible.
-Increase public awareness, support, and collaboration/partnership opportunities for the regional transportation system.
-Provide responsive, accountable, and trustworthy governance.
-Continue implementing METRO's Climate Action Plan and prioritizing resiliency and sustainability.
+FY2023 Business Plan Goals Create outstanding trip experiences for all users by connec more places, more often, in a safe and efficient envi - Enhance communities and lives by providing high quali mobility options for all service areas and use Maintain assets in a State of Good Repair.
+Focus on implementing METRONext to expand and improv system infrastructure, accelerating delivery wheneve • Increase public awareness, support, and collaboration opportunities for the regional transportation sys • • Provide responsive, accountable, and trustworthy go overnance.
+Continue implementing METRO's Climate Action Plan an resiliency and sustainability. nd prioritizing